Anatomic and Clinical Pathology, GI Pathology, Head & Neck Pathology

-Dr. Aulakh completed his undergraduate education at the University of Oklahoma and received a Bachelor’s degree in zoology.
-In 2003, he attended St George’s University School of Medicine and graduated in 2007.
-He completed the Anatomic and Clinical Pathology program at Texas A&M University Health Science Center at Scott and White Memorial Hospital in Temple, Texas.
-After completing his residency there in 2011, he attended the University of Arkansas for Medical Sciences where he completed a Gastrointestinal and Surgical Pathology fellowship with an additional emphasis in head and neck pathology.
+Dr. Aulakh joined Pathology Laboratory Associates in 2012.
+He is board certified in Anatomic and Clinical Pathology with an emphasis in GI/Liver/Hepatobiliary and Head & Neck pathology.
+He went to the University of Oklahoma and received a bachelor’s degree in Zoology.
+In 2003, he went to St. George’s University School of Medicine and graduated in 2007.
+He was then accepted in an anatomic and clinical pathology program at Texas A&M University Health Science Center at Scott & White Memorial Hospital in Temple, Texas.
+After completing residency in 2011, he then went to the University of Arkansas for Medical Sciences where he did a Gastrointestinal and Surgical Pathology Fellowship with an additional emphasis in Head and Neck pathology.

 Clinical and Surgical Pathology, Cytology

 Dr. Battaglia is currently Laboratory Director of Via Christi Hospital Pittsburg and Regional Medical Laboratory of Southeast Kansas in Pittsburg, Kansas.

 Dr. Battaglia joined PLA in July 2001.
 After growing up in Girard, Kansas, she attended Pittsburg State University in Pittsburg, Kansas, where she received a bachelor’s degree in pre-medical biology.
 She then went on to receive her M.D. from the University of Kansas Medical School in Kansas City, Kansas.
 She completed her Anatomic and Clinical Pathology Residency at the University of Kansas Medical Center, also in Kansas City, Kansas.
 Her primary interest is in general surgical pathology.
 Dr. Battaglia is currently working at the Pathology Laboratory Associates office at Via Christi Hospital Pittsburg in Pittsburg, Kansas.